rafael-muniz/etl_project_pdf_to_excel/README.md

 **<ins>ETL project - Data from PDF file to Excel</ins>**

-The code is essentially a data extraction and processing script for PDF files related to energy bill information, with the final result being an Excel file containing the extracted data.
+The code is essentially a data extraction and processing script for PDF files related to energy bill information, with the final result being an Excel file containing the extracted data.<br>
 It is an ETL project for Cosern's enegy bill (a Brazilian energy company situated in the Northeast of Brazil - in the State of Rio Grande do Norte), for customers served in low voltage. <br><br>
-This was a project
+This Python project aimed to streamline a monthly task, where an individual had to manually open each PDF document, extract specific values, and perform calculations.
+With this script, the individual can now automate this process, saving significant time and effort.
+By compiling all desired information into a single Excel file, the individual can efficiently review and copy the required data, eliminating the need for repetitive manual tasks.
+This approach enhances efficiency, allowing for a more streamlined and effective workflow, ultimately saving valuable time and resources.

 **<ins>This code performs the following tasks:</ins>**
 1) It gets the current directory and lists all files in it, filtering only PDF files.